betc/WATFood/README.md

 # WATFood
 A hybrid mobile app that displays University of Waterloo on campus food services including details such as location, hours, and available menu options depending on the current week.

+The main source code is in the /www/ folder.

 ### To Do
 * ~~Services view.~~
   * ~~Fix thumbnail alignment.~~